Kentik Map

 - Internet » Cloud: Include all flows entering any cloud with a Traffic Profile of From Outside to Cloud.

-- Regions » On Prem: For Azure, GCP, and IBM Clouds, a line will be drawn between the Cloud Regions Block and the On Prem block.
+- Regions » On Prem: For Azure, GCP, and OCI, a line will be drawn between the Cloud Regions Block and the On Prem block.

-Note: These lines do not currently display data rates (coming soon). - Regions » Other Clouds: Visualizations for Azure, GCP, and IBM Cloud include a line between the selected cloud’s region block and Other Clouds.
+Note: These lines do not currently display data rates (coming soon). - Regions » Other Clouds: Visualizations for Azure, GCP, and OCI include a line between the selected cloud’s region block and Other Clouds.

 Note: These lines do not currently display data rates (coming soon).